Galois groups of random polynomials over the rational function field: Introduction

-The small box model received considerable attention over the last three decades, with important breakthroughs made in recent years.
+The restricted coefficients model received considerable attention over the last three decades, with important breakthroughs made in recent years.
 A folklore conjecture is that for fixed $H\ge 2$ we have $\lim_{n\to\infty}\P(G_f=S_n)=1$.
 The weaker result $\lim_{n\to\infty}\P(G_f=S_n\mbox{ or }A_n)=1$ was first established by Bary-Soroker and Kozma \cite{BaKo20} for $H$ divisible by at least four distinct primes (e.g. $H=210$) and later by Bary-Soroker, Kozma and Koukoulopoulos \cite{BKK23} for all $H\ge 35$.
 Conditional on the Extended Riemann Hypothesis (for Dedekind zeta functions) Breuillard and Varj\'u \cite{BrVa19} established $\lim_{n\to\infty}\P(G_f=S_n\mbox{ or }A_n)=1$ for any $H\ge 2$.
-However showing that $A_n$ occurs with negligible probability in the small box model proved to be a formidable challenge.
+However showing that $A_n$ occurs with negligible probability in the restricted coefficients model proved to be a formidable challenge.
 A similar difficulty in eliminating $A_n$ occured in the work of Eberhard \cite{Ebe22} on the Galois group of characteristic polynomials of random matrices.

 The reason that the group $A_n$ poses a unique challenge (compared to other transitive subgroups of $S_n$) is that it is highly transitive (the method of Breuillard-Varj\'u works by showing that $G_f$ is highly transitive with probability close to 1) and the cycle structure of its elements looks quite ``random" except for the parity condition (the methods of Bary-Soroker--Kozma--Koukoulopoulos use the fact that the elements of a transitive subgroup $A_n\neq G< S_n$ have very special cycle structures).
-The natural approach to estimating $\P(G_f=A_n)$ in the small box model is to apply the discriminant criterion and estimate $\P(\disc(f)=\square)$.
+The natural approach to estimating $\P(G_f=A_n)$ in the restricted coefficients model is to apply the discriminant criterion and estimate $\P(\disc(f)=\square)$.
 However the discriminant is a complicated expression in the coefficients of $f$ (especially in the large degree limit) and it is typically very hard to determine how often it is a square.

 In some variations of the problem this challenge can be overcome.
 In the case of Littlewood polynomials (random polynomials with coefficients $\pm 1$) of degree $n\equiv 2,4\pmod 8$ one always has $\disc(f)\equiv 5\pmod 8$ (see \cite[\S 4]{BKK23}), so $\disc(f)$ can never be a square and $\lim_{n\to\infty}\P(G_f=A_n)=0$ in this model.
 In the case of palindromic Littlewood polynomials \cite{Hok23_1} one has $\disc(f)=(-1)^nf(1)f(-1)\cdot\square$ and using this one can show $\lim_{n\to\infty}\P(G_f\subset A_n)=0$ \cite[Corollary 1.2]{Hok23_1} (the precise typical Galois group has not been established in this model, though this might be accessible to existing methods under the ERH).
 In these and similar variations it is easy to tell when $\disc(f)$ is not a square, which is not the case for the more basic model defined by (\ref{eq: small box basic}).